 The best speeches are able to find a balance between humor and emotion.
 Make people laugh, but be careful not to turn the entire speech into one big comedy show.

 Your speech doesn’t have to be the next Tolkein, it’s okay to keep it on the short and sweet side.
 People start to get bored after a while, so I suggest that you make your speech no longer than 5 minutes.

 When giving your speech, don’t be afraid to speak from your heart.
 This is a day where love is being celebrated.
 You can never go wrong by sharing your true feelings so don’t be afraid to let the couple know just how much you love them and what your wishes for them are.

 By following these do’s and don’ts, you will have a perfect wedding speech in no time!

-Once you have written up your speech, give yourself some time to learn how to actually present it.
-On the day of the actual wedding day, you might be a little nervous, but taking the time to practice your speech beforehand will help you to be a lot more prepared when it’s time to make your wedding toast.
+Once you have written up your heartfelt wedding speech, give yourself some time to learn how to actually present it.
+On the day of the actual wedding day, you might be a little nervous.
+Taking the time to practice your speech beforehand will help you to be a lot more prepared when it’s time to make your wedding toast.

 Try practicing in front of a mirror or read it to your cat!
 Make note of where you want to add any dramatic pauses, or special intonations, so that your speech is not flat.

 You don’t have to know it by heart, just read it out loud a couple of times to familiarize yourself with your own text.
 Having a glass of bubbly often helps to calm your nerves a bit, just be sure that you don’t overdo it!

 Lastly and most importantly, don’t forget to have as much fun as possible when writing and giving your speech!
 Witnessing your best friend or sibling get married to the love of their life and celebrating this momentous occasion with everyone who is dear to them, is a once in a lifetime experience.